METHAMPHETAMINE ADDICTION TREATMENT IN MARYLAND

 In the worse cases, meth users may become convinced that someone is “out to get them.”
 Eventually, many believe that everyone in the outside world is evil and trying to take them away from their addiction.
 These feelings are often accompanied by the physical sensation that their skin is crawling, prompting repeated picking or scratching.

 Although the road back from meth is a difficult one, there is hope with Walden.
 Our intensive detoxification program focuses on psychological rewiring and physical re-acclimation to life without drugs.
 Our treatment plans involve the body and the mind, addressing the compulsion to use on multiple levels.
-Accepting most insurances and all Maryland Medicaid plans, we have locations across Southern part of the state, including Charlotte Hall, California, Lexington Park, and Waldorf.
+Accepting most insurances and all Maryland Medicaid plans, we have locations across the Southern part of the state, including Charlotte Hall, California, Lexington Park, and Waldorf.
 At Walden, we believe your addiction does not define you.
 Call now, and take the courageous first step to get your life back.